MrRacoon/lifx-client/README.md

 Configuration
 -------------

-This client uses `rc-yaml` to grab config options. you can use `rc` files for specifying default cli arguments.
+This client uses `rc-yaml` to grab config options. you can use `rc` files for specifying default cli arguments. `rc` will look for rc files with the name `.lifxrc`, so for instance you can store your lifx config in `~/.lifxrc`.

+More info on where `rc` looks is available [here](https://www.npmjs.com/package/rc#standards).

 ( I'd suggest saving your `token` here )